prasadrevalkar/INFM600/README.txt

 -------
-Authors
+Credits
 -------

-This dataset was built by Prasad Revalkar and Amar Kurane..
+This dataset was built by Prasad Revalkar and Amar Kurane.
 To reference, you can use the following citation:
 Revalkar, P. (2016), Kurane, A. (2016, March 15).
 Education and Poverty Rate combined.
 [Dataset CSV file].
-Retrieved from https://github.com/prasadrevalkar/INFM600/blob/master/Education%20and%20Poverty%20rate%20combined.csv.
+Retrieved from https://github.com/prasadrevalkar/INFM600/.